tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

   maps can only match on existing variable by using ^a
   ```

-  use `^` pin operator for keys to prohibit binding explicitly
+  use `^` pin operator for keys to explicitly prohibit binding
-  (= use current variable value and don't even try to rebind):
+  (= use current variable value and don't even try to rebind variable):

   ```sh
   iex> a = 1